kiwiriver/handon_light_scattering/README.md

 Each code is provided with makefile and examples for plot and analysis.

 ## Authors
-This package was developed by Meng Gao (https://github.com/kiwiriver) with support by Prof. Ping Yang at Texas A&M University in 2014.
+This package was developed in 2014 by Meng Gao (https://github.com/kiwiriver) with supports from Prof. Ping Yang at Texas A&M University.